-An award of $560,000 to Norfolk from the Virginia Eviction Reduction pilot program will provide rental assistance and other support for low-income renters with dependent children who are in danger of eviction.
+An award of $560,000 to Norfolk from the Virginia Eviction Reduction pilot program has been expanded to provide rental assistance and other support for renters with or without dependent children who are in danger of eviction.

 Norfolk is one of four grantees to participate in the program designed to lower eviction rates and address the underlying causes of evictions.